-Figure 9 shows that the field of view detection algorithm does a good job consistently identifying coherent structures in each field of view and can also handle backscatter originating with equal probability in both the front and rear field of view.
-However, not all backscatter is successfully assigned to an origin field of view.
-It is also conceivable that some of the field of view assignments are wrong.
-In this section the field of view detection algorithm is tested by using observations of backscatter with a known location.
+Figure 9 shows that the field-of-view detection algorithm does a good job consistently identifying coherent structures in each field-of-view and can also handle backscatter originating with equal probability in both the front and rear field-of-view.
+However, not all backscatter is successfully assigned to an origin field-of-view.
+It is also conceivable that some of the field-of-view assignments are wrong.
+In this section the field-of-view detection algorithm is tested by using observations of backscatter with a known location.

-The front field of view of the SuperDARN radars at Hankasalmi and Þykkvibær both cover the ionosphere above Tromsø (Figure 10), where the European Incoherent SCATter (EISCAT) ionospheric heater is located.
+The front field-of-view of the SuperDARN radars at Hankasalmi and Þykkvibær both cover the ionosphere above Tromsø (Figure 10), where the European Incoherent SCATter (EISCAT) ionospheric heater is located.
 Yeoman et al. [2001] used observations from Hankasalmi and Þykkvibær of an ionospheric heating event on 15 October 1998 to evaluate the accuracy of the SuperDARN time-of-flight measurements and investigate possible propagation paths.
-Applying the field-of-view detection algorithm to this data set shows $\frac{1}{2}F$ -hop detections from beam 5 at Hankasalmi and $1\frac{1}{2}F$ -hop detections from beam 15 at Þykkvibær.
-Figure 11 plots the power and elevation angles for beam 5 at Hankasalmi (left column) and beam 15 at Þykkvibær (right column).
-Figure 11 (first row) reproduces the first and third panels of Plate 1 in Yeoman et al. [2001].
-Figure 11 (second and third rows) shows the front and rear field of views, respectively, with the elevation angles for points assigned to each field of view.
-Figure 11 (fourth row) shows the backscatter not assigned to either field of view, with propagation paths and elevation angles calculated assuming the backscatter originated from the front field of view.
-Note that all backscatter at Hankasalmi is manually flagged as ionospheric backscatter, since the heater-induced irregularities typically have very low line-of-sight velocities when observed from Hankasalmi and so are easily confused with groundscatter.
-The narrow azimuthal spread of the heater-induced ionospheric backscatter, which at most spanned three beams, provided an additional challenge to the field of view determination algorithm.
+Applying the field-of-view detection algorithm 412 to this dataset shows $\frac{1}{2}$ F-hop detections from beam 5 at Hankasalmi and $1\frac{1}{2}$ F-hop de-413 tections from beam 15 at Pykkvibær.
+Figure 11 plots the power and elevation angles 414 for beam 5 at Hankasalmi in the left column and beam 15 at Pykkvibær in the right 415 column.
+The top row in this figure reproduces the first and third panels of Plate 1 416 in Yeoman et al. [2001].
+The second and third rows show the front and rear field-of-417 views, respectively, with the elevation angles for points assigned to each field-of-view.
+418 The fourth row shows the backscatter not assigned to either field-of-view, with prop-419 agation paths and elevation angles calculated assuming the backscatter originated 420 from the front field-of-view.
+Note that all backscatter at Hankasalmi is manually 421 flagged as ionospheric backscatter, since the heater-induced irregularities typically 422 have very low line-of-sight velocities when observed from Hankasalmi and so are eas-423 ily confused with groundscatter.
+The narrow azimuthal spread of the heater-induced 424 ionospheric backscatter, which at most spanned three beams, provided an additional 425 challenge to the field-of-view determination algorithm.
+426